-At a systemic level, lymphopenia is correlated with disease severity (25-27) (Fig. 2B).
-To further characterize the immune cells, we analyzed PBMCs by mass cytometry using an immune profiling assay covering 37 cell populations.
+an immune profiling assay covering 37 cell populations.
 Visualization of stochastic neighbor embedding (viSNE) showed a cell population density distribution pattern that was specific to the critical group (Fig. 2C).
-This pattern could be partly linked to the known immunosuppression phenomenon in critical patients (12, 28, 29), which was characterized by marked differences in the T cell compartments, where memory CD4 and CD8 T cells and Th17 cells were negatively correlated with disease severity (Fig. 2D).
+This pattern could be partly linked to the known immunosuppression phenomenon in critical patients (12, 28, 29), which was characterized by marked differences in the T cell compartments, where memory CD4 and CD8 T cells and $T{H}17$ cells were negatively correlated with disease severity (Fig. 2D).
 The latter observation is in line with the absence of a clear association between the plasma concentration of IL-17 and disease severity (Fig. 2A).
 In contrast, the B cell compartments of critical patients contained more naïve B cells and plasmablasts and fewer memory B cells than those of healthy controls (Fig. 2E).
 In accordance with previous reports (17), the number of plasmablasts tended to be higher in critical versus non-critical patients.
-Moreover, non-critical and critical patients were also characterized by lower numbers of dendritic cells and nonclassical monocytes (Fig. 2F and G).
-The remaining cell populations are presented in fig. 2.
-Altogether, the results indicate that critical illness was characterized by a proinflammatory cytokine storm and notable changes in the T, B, dendritic and monocyte cell compartments.
-These specific changes were independent from the extent of viral infection, as both the global anti-SARS-CoV-2 antibody concentrations and their neutralizing activity were not different in critical versus non-critical patients (fig. S3A and B).
+Moreover, non-critical and critical patients were also characterized by lower numbers of dendritic cells and nonclassical monocytes (Fig. 2, F and G).
+The remaining cell populations are presented in fig. S2.
+Together, the results indicate that critical illness was characterized by a proinflammatory cytokine storm and notable changes in the T, B, dendritic, and monocyte cell compartments.
+These specific changes were independent from the extent of viral infection, as both the global anti-SARS-CoV-2 antibody concentrations and their neutralizing activity were not different in critical versus non-critical patients (fig. S3, A and B).

-To complete the immunologic profile, based on findings suggesting that at least 10% of critical patients have preexisting anti-type I IFN autoantibodies (30, 31), we measured anti-IFN- $\alpha$ 2 and anti-IFN- $\omega$ neutralizing autoantibodies in patients and controls.
-Autoantibodies against type I IFNs were identified in two critical patients (fig. S3C) but none of the non-critical patients nor the healthy controls.
-Interestingly, in these two patients, the presence of autoantibodies was associated with an absence of SARS-CoV-2 neutralizing antibody titers (fig. S3D).
+To complete the immunologic profile, on the basis of findings suggesting that at least 10% of critical patients have preexisting anti-type I IFN autoantibodies (30, 31), we measured anti-IFN- α 2 and anti-IFN- ω neutralizing autoantibodies in patients and controls.
+Autoantibodies against type I IFNs were identified in two critical patients (fig. S3C) but none of the non-critical patients or the healthy controls.
+In these two patients, the presence of autoantibodies was associated with an absence of SARS-CoV-2 neutralizing antibody titers (fig. S3D).